mwarning/meshnet-lab/README.md

 ## Internal Working

-Every node is represented by its own network namespace and a bridge in namespace `switch`.
+Every node is represented by its own network namespace and a bridge that resides in namespace `switch`.
 The node namespace and bridge in `switch` are connected by a veth peer pair `uplink` and `dl-<node>`.
-The nodes are connected by connecting the bridges with veth interface pairs in the `switch` namespace.
+Veth interface pairs connect the bridges in the `switch` namespace.

 All interfaces in the bridges (except the `dl-<node>`) are set to `isolated`.
 This makes data flow only to and from the non-isolated `dl-<node>` interface, but not between them.